crowdfavorite/wp-social/README.txt

 Both Social and Disqus try to replace the default WordPress comment experience by default.
 If you want to use Social's broadcasting features but prefer to use Disqus for your comments, you probably want to check the "Disable Social's comment display (use standard theme output instead)." box under Advanced Options.
 This will allow Disqus to take over comment display without any interference from Social.

+= Why aren't my likes and retweets getting auto approved? =

+Since Social 2.9 we've made the decision to disable this by default.
+We found a way this feature could be used to open a path for spam to bypass the normal approval process.
+This is fairly easy to turn back on if you understand the risk.

+	add_action('social_approve_likes_and_retweets', '__return_true');

 == Screenshots ==

 1. Allow your visitors to leave a comment as their Facebook or Twitter identities